Art+Feminism: Establishment

 Art+Feminism started when Artstor librarian Siân Evans was designing a project for women and art for the Art Libraries Society of North America.
 Evans talked with fellow curator Jacqueline Mabey, who had been impressed by Wikipedia contributors' organization of edit-a-thon events to commemorate Ada Lovelace.
 Mabey spoke with Michael Mandiberg, a professor at the City University of New York who had been incorporating Wikipedia into classroom learning.
 Mandiberg in turn talked with Laurel Ptak, a fellow at the art and technology non-profit Eyebeam, who agreed to help plan the event.
 The team then recruited local Wikipedians Dorothy Howard, then Wikipedian in residence at Metropolitan New York Library Council; and Richard Knipel, then representing the local chapter of Wikipedia contributors through Wikimedia New York City.

-One reason for establishing the Art+Feminism project included responding to negative media coverage about Wikipedia's cataloging system.
+One reason for establishing the Art+Feminism project included responding to negative media coverage about Wikipedia's gender and racial biases.
 The project continues to fill content gaps in Wikipedia and increase the number of female contributors.
 Only about 17 percent of biographies on Wikipedia are about women and only about 15 percent of Wikipedia editors are female.
 Efforts are being made to advocate and better the representation of not only cisgender women but there is also a push to include the voices of transgender and non-binary identifying individuals.
 There is also an emphasis to specifically fill content gaps on topics on the arts and feminism.
 Kira Wisniewski was appointed Art+Feminism's executive director in 2020.